Learning lino print - Practice makes perfect, ish

 One-colour lino prints

-The best way to get to grips with lino printing is making one colour prints.
+The best way to get to grips with lino printing is to make one-colour prints.
 These are some of the one colour prints I made when I first started.
-Some are carved into traditional lino but most as SoftCut or easy carve lino.
-I used a beginners set of Essdee lino tools for all of them.
-Although I had an inexpensive Essdee roller I liked using my late grandad's old wallpaper roller.
-Most of the time I printed on cheap wallpaper lining paper because it didn’t matter if I made mistakes.
+Some are carved into traditional lino, but most are SoftCut or easy carve lino.
+I used a beginner's set of Essdee lino tools for all of them.
+Although I had an inexpensive Essdee roller, I liked using my late grandad's old wallpaper roller.
+Most of the time, I printed on cheap wallpaper lining paper because it didn’t matter if I made mistakes.
 There’s nothing like expensive paper to give you creative block!
-Bear in mind that it isn’t acid free and gets darker in colour over time when it’s exposed to light.
+Bear in mind that it isn’t acid-free and gets darker in colour over time when it’s exposed to light.

 Photos